Michaelangel007/perl_crap_reference/README.md

 # Backstory

-I was cleaning out my old computer books and came a Perl book.
+I was cleaning out my old computer books and came across a Perl book.
 In [Perl: The Complete Reference](https://www.amazon.com/Perl-Complete-Reference-Martin-Brown/dp/0072120002/), Chapter 19, _Perl Compiler_, Page 638, the author compares the speed of Perl with C.
 He gives various small examples: